python/mypy/docs/source/type_inference_and_annotations.rst

    x = [] # type: List[int]

-Here the # type comment applies both to the assignment target, in this case x, and also the initializer expression, via context.
+Here the ``# type:`` comment applies both to the assignment target, in this case ``x``, and also the initializer expression, via context.
 The above code is equivalent to this:

 .. code-block:: python

    x = List[int]()

-The type checker infers the value of a variable from the initializer, and if it is an empty collection such as [], the type is not well-defined.
+The type checker infers the value of a variable from the initializer, and if it is an empty collection such as ``[]``, the type is not well-defined.
 You can declare the collection type using one of the above syntax alternatives.

-Declaring multiple variable types on a line
+Declaring multiple variable types at a time
 *******************************************

 You can declare more than a single variable at a time.
 In order to